usnistgov/ARIAC/wiki/misc/updates.md

 Wiki | [Home](../../README.md) | [Documentation](../documentation/documentation.md) | [Tutorials](../tutorials/tutorials.md) | [Qualifiers](../qualifiers/qualifier.md) | [Finals](../finals/finals.md)

 -------------------------------------------------

-## Expected release 2021
+## Released 2021, May 02

-- A new release of the software is expected Tuesday or Wednesday.
-The release will fix many ongoing issues and will be used as the docker image for the qualifiers.
+- This update provides the software that will be used for the qualifiers.
-- Documentation on the qualifiers will be posted in the wiki, which will also include access to scripts to work with docker.
+- Information on the qualifiers is provided [here](../qualifiers/qualifier.md).
-- New docker image has been created an uploaded on the docker website.
+- Due to some technical issues (especially with the docker website) we have updated the deadline for qualifiers submissions.
+You should have received an email about this as well.
-- Scripts are being updated for the new version of the software.
+- This update cleared many github tickets.
+We are working on the remaining tickets.

 ## Released 2021, Mar 13